What are solutions for running Oracle WebLogic Server on the Azure Kubernetes Service?

 WebLogic Server is certified by Oracle and Microsoft to run well on AKS.
-The WLS on AKS solutions are aimed at making it as easy as possible to run your containerized and orchestrated Java applications on Docker and Kubernetes infrastructure.
+The WLS on AKS solutions are aimed at making it as easy as possible to run your containerized and orchestrated Java applications on Kubernetes.
 The solutions are focused on reliability, scalability, manageability, and enterprise support.

 WLS clusters are fully enabled to run on Kubernetes via the WebLogic Kubernetes Operator (referred to simply as the 'Operator' from here onward).
 The Operator follows the standard Kubernetes Operator pattern.
-It simplifies the management and operation of WebLogic domains and deployments on Kubernetes by automating otherwise manual tasks and adding extra operational reliability features.
+It simplifies the management and operation of WebLogic domains on Kubernetes by automating otherwise manual tasks and adding extra operational reliability features.
 The Operator supports Oracle WebLogic Server 12c, Oracle Fusion Middleware Infrastructure 12c and beyond.
-We have tested the official Docker images for WebLogic Server 18.104.22.168 and 22.214.171.124 with the Operator.
 For details on the Operator, refer to the official documentation from Oracle.

 WLS on AKS marketplace solution template

-After the offer performs most boilerplate resource provisioning and configuration, you can focus on deploying your WLS application to AKS, typically through a DevOps tool such as GitHub Actions and tools from WebLogic Kubernetes tooling such as the WebLogic Image Tool and WebLogic Deploy Tooling.
-You are completely free to customize the deployment further.
+After the solution template performs most boilerplate resource provisioning and configuration, you can focus on deploying your WLS application to AKS, typically through a DevOps tool such as GitHub Actions and tools from WebLogic Kubernetes tooling such as the WebLogic Image Tool and WebLogic Deploy Tooling.
+You're completely free to customize the deployment further.

 You can find detailed documentation on the solution template here.